regimelab/notebooks/README.md

 Further Reading & Inspiration
 -----------------------------

-Interesting papers or books in machine learning with a heavy dose of Gaussian processes, bayesian statistics, ecosystem regime shift modeling, stochastic processes and some philosophy sprinkled in.
+Interesting papers or books covering ML with a heavy dose of Gaussian/stochastic processes, bayesian statistics, causal inference, and ecosystem or climate regime shift modeling.

 The first section emphasizes models influenced by statistical mechanics and thermodynamics and their relation to state transitions, ecosystem modeling, or climate; ideas about hysteresis, irreversibility and early warning signals.